 How much does it cost and how can I save money?

 Things to do when switching to a new provider

 - Notify your current insurance company in writing that you wish to cancel your policy.

 - If you are currently paying by direct debit, make sure you contact your bank and cancel your direct debit.

-If you change your mind after switching, your insurer must provide a 14 day cooling-off period from the start of the contract, during which time you can cancel and get a full refund.
+If you change your mind after switching, you have a 14 day cooling-off period from the start of the contract, during which time you can cancel the contract and get a full refund.